hulkthedev/docker-arch/README.md

 ### Simple docker architecture for dev and prod environments.

 This example will create 2 Docker images during the building.
-Dependencies on Redis, MySql and NGNX are resolved through configurations.
+Dependencies on Redis, MySql and NGINX are resolved through configurations.
 Easy to use for productive and dev environments.

 [![Flow](https://github.com/hulkthedev/docker-arch/blob/master/public/flow.png?raw=true)](Flow)